microsoft/playwright/README.md

 - *Firefox*: Playwright makes a number of modifications to Firefox as well.
 Those are adding support for content script debugging, workers, CSP, emulation, network interception, etc. etc.

   Similarly to WebKit, we'd like to offer all of those for review upstream, for now they can be found in the `browser_patches/firefox` folder.

+### Q: Does Playwright support new Microsoft Edge?

+The new Microsoft Edge browser is based on Chromium, so Playwright supports it.

 ### Q: Is Playwright ready?